-Red, white and blue baguette for the 4th of July
+Red, white and blue baguette to celebrate the 4th of July

 - 2 1/4 cups (300 grams) flour plus 2 extra tablesspoons, type T65/type bread flour/type 550